Live Debug Lambda functions as they execute on AWS

 Now you can test and debug your serverless applications live on AWS performing step-through debugging of your Lambda functions using your own local IDE.

-SLAppForge Debugger is now available for Java and Node.js.
+SLAppForge Debugger is now available for Java, Node.js and Python.

 SLAppForge Debugger for Node.js